ariez-xyz/raytracer/README.md

 ## Running

 I'm developing this in WSL, therefore `make` runs it in the Windows host from within WSL.
+(Mostly it's just a lazy hack so I can run it from Vim via `:make`.)